Veterans Pound Their Way to Fitness with Wounded Warrior Project

 Today, Jennifer is physically active and socially engaged through WWP wellness events and other activities that have helped her build a network of support.
 A recent pound fitness workout – where participants use drumsticks to mark the beat as they do aerobic exercises – gave her a chance to pound her way to fitness and make new connections.

-"Through health and wellness activities, I have friends I can call," Jennifer said.
+"Through veteran health and wellness activities, I have friends I can call," Jennifer said.
 "Wounded Warrior Project has enabled me to stay connected and not isolate myself – and work through my demons with other veterans."

 To maintain an active lifestyle, Jennifer has also participated in other WWP wellness, sports, and peer support activities.